RWTH-EBC/AgentLib-FlexQuant/README.md

 A publication regarding the FlexQuant is currently in the work.
 A preprint is available under https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5015569

 ## Tutorial
 This section provides tutorials to help you get started with FlexQuant.
-It begins with an introduction to the framework's structure, followed by a detailed breakdown of an example to guide you through its application.
+It begins with an introduction to the framework's structure, followed by examples to guide you through its application.

 ### The framework